 Wednesday was just one of those days.
 Nothing seemed to be going right.
 The heavy rains the night before had flooded most of the smaller bridges and country roads around my town and nearby towns.
 The rush hour traffic to work in the morning was pretty bad.
 My phone was buzzing with text updates from the county about road and bridge closures.

-I bypassed Princeton Avenue via Montgomery Walk and headed up Mount Lucas Road and then back to Route 206 South.
-Waze routed me to Mercer Street and I headed Princeton Pike.
-Normally I take Quaker Road to Route 1 from Princeton Pike but I knew that Quaker Road would be closed because of the rains.
+I bypassed Princeton Avenue via Montgomery Walk and headed up Mount Lucas Road to Route 206 South.
+Waze routed me to Mercer Street, and I headed Princeton Pike.
+I usually take Quaker Road to Route 1 from Princeton Pike, but I knew that Quaker Road would be closed because of the rains.
 What I didn't expect was that Princeton Pike at Quaker Road would be closed as well.
 I updated Waze and took the Quaker Road west back toward Route 206.
-Route 206 North was at backup so I headed south.
+Route 206 North also had heavy traffic, so I headed south.

+Community Park North lies between Mountain Ave and Route 206 and across Route 206 from Community Park Swimming Pool and Community Park South.
+The park's western boundary abuts Mountain Lakes Nature Preserve.
 I pulled into the park, grabbed my camera and went for a walk.
-I was noon and the sun was overhead.
+It was noon, and the sun was overhead.
 I know it's not the best time of the day for photography.
 But I didn't care.
 I needed this.
-I inhaled deeply and walked around looking for whatever caught my eye.
-The greenery.
+I inhaled deeply and walked around, looking for whatever caught my eye.
+The Greenery.
 The pink.
 The sky.

 My shoes were a little muddy from walking in the sopping wet grass to get that first shot.
 I didn't care.
-30 minutes later I got back into my car and drove back to the office.
+Thirty minutes later, I got back into my car and drove back to the office.